dtn7/dtn7-rs/doc/getting-started.md

 ### Configure wireless network

-In the `core-gui` click on the network nodes symbol left of the canvas and select the *host* as node type.
+In the `core-gui` click on the container nodes symbol left of the canvas and select the *host* as node type.
 Then place it three times on the canvas.
-Now select *wireless LAN* from the link node types and place it on the canvas.
+Now select *wireless LAN* from the link layer node types and place it on the canvas.
-Use the link tool (the one below the run and cursor buttons on the left side) and connect all nodes to the wifi.
+Use the link tool (3 dots with lines between them) and connect all nodes to the wifi by dragging a line.
 By double-clicking each node you have to change the IPv4 subnet mask from `/32` to `/24`.
+You also might need to change the interface from `eth0` to one you have, type `ls -1 /sys/class/net/` in the open terminal to check which adapters exist.

 The simulation can be then started by pressing the green start button.
-When dragging nodes in the running simulation around a green line should appear once they are in communication range.
+When dragging nodes in the running simulation around, a green line should appear iff they are in communication range.

 By double-clicking a node in a running session you can get a terminal on this node.
 To verify that everything works you should be able to `ping` nodes with a green line and when dragging them out of reach the packets should get lost.